 - Kinesiology Tape – This kind of tape is great for strapping minor leg injuries and is small and easy to carry.

 Looking for advice tailored to older walkers?
-Don’t miss our 10 Tips for Tackling the Camino for Over 60s.
+Don’t miss our walking holidays for the over-60s.

 With the right preparation, walking the Camino is an experience you’ll treasure forever.
-To make your journey seamless, explore our Camino walking tours, and let us take care of the details so you can enjoy every step.
-Buen Camino!
+To make your trip seamless, book your Camino walks in Spain with U Walk, and let us take care of the details so you can enjoy every step. ¡Buen Camino!